clu-ling/py-processors/docs/index.md

 - Java 7+
 - [`processor-sever`](http://github.com/myedibleenso/processors-server) (v2.2)
   - this dependency will be retrieved automatically during installation
-- run the server with at least 2GB of RAM (I recommend 3GB)
+- At least 2GB of RAM free for the server (I recommend 3GB)

 # Installation